mparno/fenics-web/source/documentation/tutorial/nonlinear.rst

 norms -- other norms are possible for ``numpy`` arrays, see ``pydoc numpy.linalg.norm``).

-The file ``nlPoisson_Picard.py`` contains the complete code for this problem.
+The file ``picard_np.py`` contains the complete code for this nonlinear Poisson problem.
 The implementation is :math:`d` dimensional, with mesh construction and setting of Dirichlet conditions as explained in the section :ref:`tut:poisson:nD`.
 For a :math:`33\times 33` grid with :math:`m=2` we need 9 iterations for convergence